greenteadigital/greenteadigital.github.io/_posts/2017-12-20-python-password-based-file-encryption.markdown

 	return not result
 ````
-Following that is a core function which generates cryptograhic keying material.
+Following that comparison function is a core function which generates cryptograhic keying material.
 ````python
 def genKeyBlock(password, salt):
 	blksz = sha2().block_size